-- strategies to solve TCPI mathematical questions for the PMP exam
+- strategies to solve mathematical questions for the PMP exam

 You can also look at the following video to understand TCPI.

-TCPI is the future projected cost efficiency to complete the project within original or revised budget.
+We already know that TCPI is the future projected cost efficiency to complete the project within a defined budget.

-You still want to meet your target of 4 hours.
-How will you do it?
+Even though you are lagging behind, you still want to meet your original target of 4 hours.
+So, how will you do it?

 TCPI is very similar to the above example.
-Let us take a look at a project management scenario.
+Let us take a look at a EVM scenario.

 Let us assume that you are managing a project, which is partially complete.

-After ascertaining the current EVM values of the project, you found that the Actual Cost (AC) was more than the Earned Value (EV).
-Essentially, it meant that project is over-budget.
+After ascertaining the current EVM values of the project, you found that the Actual Cost (AC) was more than the Earned Value (EV), which means that the project is over-budget.

-You believe that the remaining project work cannot be completed within the remaining project funds but your Sponsor categorically tells you to complete the Project within the defined Budget.
+You believe that the remaining project work cannot be completed within the remaining project funds but your Sponsor categorically tells you to complete the project within the defined (originally approved) budget.

 So, how will you do it?

-The future (increased) cost efficiency to complete the project within the defined budget is called To Complete Performance Index (TCPI) in EVM.
+The future (increased) cost efficiency to complete the project within a defined budget is called To Complete Performance Index.